yoginderbagga/90DaysOfDevOps/2026/day-31/Dockerfile-and-images.md

 Container Outpu with commandline argument =>

-As you can see from image, its not pringint the message ``Hello from Yogi image`` instead it display the list of files which is passed as command line argument ``ls -l``.
+As you can see from below results, its not printing the message ``Hello from Yogi image`` instead it display the list of files which is passed as command line argument ``ls -l``.
+Means its replacing it completely.
  <img width="1202" height="460" alt="image" src="https://github.com/user-attachments/assets/5d2140e8-3eca-4f5f-812b-0754787cc8e9" />